Why NIO Stock Is Higher Today

 What happened

-After trading as much as 4% higher earlier, as of 12:15 p.m.
-EST, NIO's American depositary shares were up by about 1.2% from Thursday's closing price.
-At the time, the broad market S&P 500 index was down by 1.3%.
+As of 1:30 p.m.
+EST, NIO's American depositary shares were up about 4.6% from Tuesday's closing price.

 So what